WWLLN GLOBAL STROKE DENSITY CLIMATOLOGY

 Seasonal lightning animations

-We also make available seasonal lightning animations, averaged over all hours of the day.
+We also make available seasonal lightning and precipitation animations, averaged over all hours of the day.

 Daily lightning animation